Prospect with Precision in Senior Living – Innovation Through Marketing Automation

 Idea #4: Invest in Marketing Automation to Support the Decision-Making Process

-In Part 1 , Part 2 , Part 3 , and Part 4 in this series of senior living marketing ideas, we implored communities to refine resident acquisition strategies to win 2018.
-Marketing automation integrates into our previous recommendations and should be a focus this year.
+In Part 1 , Part 2 , Part 3 , and Part 4 in this series of senior living marketing ideas, we implored communities to refine resident acquisition strategies.
+Marketing automation integrates into our previous recommendations and should be a focal point for marketing teams.

-Senior Housing News cites investments in technology as a continuing trend in 2018.
+Senior Housing News cites investments in technology as a continuing trend.
 Marketing automation enables communities the flexibility to spend more quality time on aspects that grow the bottom line: content creation, tours, events, strategic outreach, etc.

 Marketing automation acts as an additional salesperson for your senior living community.
 This added resource sifts through leads helping teams maximize workflows, allowing the opportunity to become laser-focused with resident acquisition.